-This practice was discontinued in 2012 when the existing permits for the activity expired.
+This practice was discontinued after 2012 when NMFS guidance regarding lagoon mouth breaching at Goleta Slough changed and Flood Control District stopped routine mechanical breaching in response.
 Emergency permits are now required for any mechanical breach of the mouth inlet.
 Since this change in mouth management, there has been a significant increase in migratory waterfowl such as Mallards, Canada Geese, Double-Crested Cormorants, and Great Blue Heron, potentially posing a hazard to airport operations.
 Santa Barbara County Vector Control also reported a hundredfold rise in mosquito population (Rincon, 2015).

 Emergency permits have been used to breach the slough mouth on three occasions.
 In fall 2012, the slough mouth was breached under emergency permit ahead of winter storms.
 In February 2014, water levels rapidly rose in the slough during a storm event, posing a flood risk to SBA, and the slough mouth was breached under emergency permit.
 Again in December 2014, the mouth was breached with an emergency permit to abate flood risk caused by rapidly rising slough water levels in a precipitation event.
-In addition to the breaching, water was siphoning of out of the slough in May 2013 under an emergency permit.
+In addition to the breaching, an attempt was made to siphon water out of the slough in May 2013 under an emergency permit, but this method proved ineffective.
 In 2017, the last time the mouth was managed, the berm was lowered but not breached under an emergency permit to reduce potential environmental impacts including potential wildlife stranding due to draining the slough.